ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Variable and dataset definitions
 --------------------------------
-To define a variable/dataset combination that corresponds to an actual variable from a dataset, the keys in each variable section are combined with the keys of each dataset definition.
+To define a :ref:`variable <cmor_tables>`/dataset combination that corresponds to an actual variable from a dataset, the keys in each variable section are combined with the keys of each dataset definition.
 If two versions of the same key are provided, then the key in the datasets section will take precedence